GrvtTeraSDV/docker_state_exporter/README.md

 However, cAdvisor does not export the state of the container.

 This exporter will only export the container status and the restarts count.

+This fork change the value of the metric "container_state_status" and you have a code for each status :
+ - 6 for running
+ - 5 for restarting
+ - 4 for created
+ - 3 for paused
+ - 2 for dead
+ - 1 for exited
+ - 0 for removing

+So you can now use it on a stat panel with thresholds color scheme.

 ## Installation and Usage